travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 # Connecting to the debug VM

-Once the debug VM starts, it will go through the intial steps, including setting up language run times and installing debug utilities.
+Once the debug VM starts, it will go through the intial steps, including setting up language run times and caches (if applicable) and installing debug utilities.

 When the debug VM is ready for your connection, you will see: